ecellvit/QuizFeed-Backend/README.md

 2. Header must have Authorization Token with access teacher
 3. Expecting quiz_id as quiz_id(int) in  JSON format
 4. If Successfull returns persons_attempt Json containing Person ID as Key and Person Name as Value

+# ENTERING MARKS FOR A STUDENT FOR A QUIZ
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/marks/enter
+2. Header must have Authorization Token with access teacher
+3. Expecting quiz_id,p_id of student, mark as quiz_id(int), p_id(int), mark(int) in  JSON format

+# GETTING ALL MARKS OF STUDENT
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/marks/getStudentMarks
+2. Header must have Authorization Token with access student
+3. If Successfull returns all_marks Json containing quiz_id as Key and mark as Value of that student

+# GETTING  MARKS OF STUDENT BY ID
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/marks/getStudentMarksByPID
+2. Header must have Authorization Token with access teacher
+3. Expecting p_id as p_id(int) in  JSON format
+4. If Successfull returns all_marks Json containing quiz_id as Key and mark as Value